doslambos/Forty-Jekyll-Theme/_posts/2018-7-19-working_out_and_acheiving.md

 Working out/fitness is a good example in my life that I can take forward because
 * It's available to everyone: Everyone can chase their own fitness
 * Reasonable acheivements result from reasonable effort.
 I cannot offload the blame to luck, timing, etc.
+* Succeeding here enables me to succeed elsewhere as fitness can lend to a fit mind.
+* Discipline failures here are evident because I know when I'm going to the gym and when I'm not.
+And the results don't lie.
+* There are multiple parts of fitness: diet, weights, cardio, sleep.
+I have to get a few things right and juggle them in my life to do this right.
 *
 So I am working out now, observing the hardships I face